AlexisTM/rtk_ros/README.md

 ROS RTK node for UBX M8P GPS base station
 =========================================

+> Due to the lack of hardware available to me, this project goes unmaintained.

 This node is made to work with Mavros's RTK plugin: https://github.com/mavlink/mavros/blob/ros2/mavros_extras/src/plugins/gps_rtk.cpp

 Installation